freshcom/freshcom_web/README.md

 ## Status of Development

-Currently in early development with estimated beta version in 6-12 months.
+Currently in early development with estimated alpha version in 6-12 months.

 ## Getting Started